nmatte/MoodLog/README.md

 * irritation level

-* whether they took certain medications
+* whether they took certain boolItems

 It will allow users to track their logs over a 28-day period.